willngton/3DPrinterConfig/mks_ts35/README.md

-* 2 Add the fallowing lines on your /boot/config.txt, this will force screen size to match with TS35, enable SPI and tinylcd35 dtoverlay.
+* 2 Add the fallowing lines on your /boot/config.txt, this will force screen size to match with TS35, enable SPI and tinylcd35 dtoverlay:
+* You can compare your config.txt with the one here that is tested and working, some pre-build images (mainsailOS, fluiddOS) has sone options enable that prevent tiny35 from load, or make a backup and use the oen provides here for teste.

 ```
+$sudo nano /boot/config.txt

+ * add bellow content to the end and salve (crt+x)

 ###### MKS TS35
 hdmi_force_hotplug=1
 hdmi_cvt=hdmi_cvt=400 300 60 1 0 0 0